harvanchik/tailwind-template/README.md

 In the root folder of the project, there is an **assets/styles** folder.
 This houses the **tailwind.css** file.
 This file is used to eventually generate the fully compiled TailwindCSS styles.
 Once compiled, it outputs the classes to the **styles.css** file, also located in the **assets/styles** folder.
 ### Just In Time Mode
 This project uses a version of TailwindCSS called [Just In Time (JIT)](https://tailwindcss.com/docs/just-in-time-mode "Just In Time (JIT)") mode.
 Essentially, this means that our **styles.css** file will only include CSS classes that it files in our HTML files in the root folder.
 This can be [disabled](https://tailwindcss.com/docs/just-in-time-mode#enabling-jit-mode "disabled") in the **tailwind.config.js** file.
+### CSS Optimizations
+This project includes the [cssnano plugin](https://cssnano.co/docs/introduction) for postcss.
+This means that your **styles.css** file will be minified and have all comments removed.
+To disable this, simply remove the cssnano plugin from the plugin's array in the **postcss.config.js** file.

 ## Working in Development
 To work in a development environment, run the `dev` npm script.
 To do so, use either method outlined below.